catisf/Project-1-Group-2/README.md

-# Have music listening habits changed over the last 6 years?
+# EDA: Have music listening habits changed over the last 6 years?

 ![Photo from above of someone listening to music on their hearphones](https://github.com/catisf/Project-1-Group-2/blob/main/readme_images/pexels-kaboompics-com-6399.jpg)